'Life saving' fund which aids vulnerable people during winter needs your help

 Archant

-A charity which helps Suffolk residents who struggle to pay their fuel bills during winter is appealing for the help of the public after a community fund has vowed to match donations this Christmas.
+A charity which helps Suffolk residents who struggle to pay their fuel bills during winter is appealing for the help of the public after a community fund has confirmed they will match every donation made up to £20,000 this Christmas.

-Suffolk's Surviving Winter and Winter Crisis Appeal will receive up to an additional £20k in match funding offered by Flagship Group and two Suffolk Community Foundation private donors.
+Suffolk's Surviving Winter and Winter Crisis Appeal have received a vital £20k match fund in a bid to encourage more people to give over the festive period.

-Now Suffolk Community Foundation, which organises the appeals, is calling on donors to dig deep to ensure they benefit from this vital funding.

-They are concerned that the combination of low temperatures and the uncertainty surrounding the impending general election has not only lead to a larger number of requests for help, but also to a reduction in donations.
+Organisers are concerned after the combination of low temperatures and the uncertainty surrounding the impending general election has not only lead to a larger number of request for help, but also to a reduction in donations.

-Tim Holder from Suffolk Community Foundation said: "Temperatures are dropping below freezing earlier and more often than last year, and it's vital that vulnerable people have the confidence to keep their heating on.

-"That said, we can only distribute what has been raised so we hope this important news of a £20K match fund, will encourage even more people to step up and boost the amount of money that's coming into the appeal."

 She said: "I've seen how vulnerable people suffer in the cold weather and I know how important staying warm is to them.
 It's a life saver.